xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 <div style="border: solid #8B8B8B 2px; padding: 10px;">
 <details>
 <summary><h4 style="margin: 0 0 0 0; display: inline">What yields the shortest execution time?</h4></summary>
-On my laptop, the loosest tolerance I tried, `-ksp_rtol 1e-2` turns out to be fastest, able to solve the problem in 1.31 seconds.
+On my laptop, the loosest tolerance I tried, `-ksp_rtol 1e-2`, turns out to be fastest, able to solve the problem in 0.43 seconds.
 Though it requires more Newton iterations, it performs far fewer linear solver iterations.
-Running with the default tolerance of 1e-5 requires more than 2 seconds.
+Running with the default tolerance of 1e-5 requires 0.60 seconds.
+A tolerance of 1e-8 is far too high, resulting in many linear solver iterations and an execution time of over 1.2 seconds.
-Using LU factorization turns out to not be too bad for this small problem (around 1.7 seconds), but it is difficult for LU to scale up to large problems.
+Using LU factorization turns out to not be too bad for this small problem (around 0.68 seconds), but it is difficult for LU to scale up to large problems.
 </details>
 </div>